puppeteer/puppeteer/docs/api/puppeteer.page.waitfornavigation.md

 # Page.waitForNavigation() method

-Waits for the page to navigate to a new URL or to reload.
-It is useful when you run code that will indirectly cause the page to navigate.

-#### Signature:
+### Signature:

 ```typescript
 class Page {
   waitForNavigation(options?: WaitForOptions): Promise<HTTPResponse | null>;
 }
 ```

+Waits for the page to navigate to a new URL or to reload.
+It is useful when you run code that will indirectly cause the page to navigate.

 ## Parameters